Cyborgscode/Linux-Recall-in-bash/README.md

 - notify-send
 - python for trayicon

-# How to Installit manually
+# How to Install it manually

 ```
 mv recall recall-* to /usr/sbin/